 Cerebrospinal fluid (CSF) is a clear fluid that circulates in the space surrounding the spinal cord and brain.
 CSF protects the brain and spinal cord from injury by acting like a liquid cushion.
 CSF is usually obtained through a lumbar puncture (spinal tap).
-During the procedure, a needle is inserted usually between the 3rd and 4th lumbar vertebrae and the CSF fluid is collected for testing.
+During the procedure, a needle is inserted usually between the third and fourth lumbar vertebrae and the CSF fluid is collected for testing.

-Updated by: Daniel Kantor, MD, Kantor Neurology, and Immediate Past President of the Florida Society of Neurology (FSN), Coconut Creek, FL.
+Updated by: Joseph V. Campellone, MD, Department of Neurology, Cooper Medical School of Rowan University, Camden, NJ.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.